 Leagues Goals per Game Averages [2014 – 2019]

 Note 1: MLS season is the same as the calendar year.
 So keep in mind that data are for seasons 2019, 2018, 2017, 2016, 2015, and 2014.

 Current Season Leagues Goals Per Game Averages [2019/2020]

-Note 1: Numbers for Season 2019/2020 are as of the date shown in the last column, I will try to update the table once in a time.
+Note 1: Numbers for Season 2019/2020 are valid as of the date shown in the last column, I will try to update the table regularly.